 I remember as a senior, college applications loomed large around this time of year.
-And I had barely cracked the UC essays.
+And me?
+I’d barely cracked the UC essays.
+I wasn’t even close to finishing the UC application.
 I sat in my living room, staring at the questions, hoping the essays would just write themselves.

 They never do.
 I finally built up the fortitude to start writing.
 And when I did, I found it was not that bad.
 I was telling a story, one of my favorite past times.
 And I was thinking about myself and my growth.
 We make these tasks out to be much harder than they actually are.
 The hardest part, honestly, is getting started.